-Let’s work together on making the internet a more equal place!
+Let’s work together on making the internet a more equal and representative place!

 The Goethe-Institut’s new programme “Decolonise the Internet” focuses on bridging the unequal representation of voices from the Global South on the internet and aims to increase awareness on how AI and algorhythms might perpetuate racisms.
 The projects takes place in ten different countries in sub-Saharan Africa and has different formats, such as edit-a-thons, podcasts and texts.
 In South Africa, the Goethe-Instiut has partnered with the WikimediaZA Foundation and Whose Knowledge.